 In some remote regions, fly-in/fly-out health clinics are available, such as Royal Flying Doctor Service doctors, nurses and other health professionals.

 It can help to make a contact list of emergency and health services and keep it handy for times of need.

 Finding services and online support

 Sometimes support over the phone and internet can be helpful.
 When searching on the internet for health services, it is important to use reputable sources, such as healthdirect’s service finder.

-Healthdirect also provides free 24-hour health advice for non-urgent assistance: call 1800 022 222 to speak with a registered nurse.
+healthdirect also provides free 24-hour health advice for non-urgent assistance: call 1800 022 222 to speak with a registered nurse (known as NURSE-ON-CALL in Victoria).

 eHealth and telehealth services also make it easier for people in rural and remote areas to contact health professionals.

 eHealth uses technology to keep a secure online record of your health information.
 My Health Record helps improve communication with and between your doctor, health services, specialists and hospitals.

 Telehealth involves remote consultations with health practitioners, often using video conferencing.
 Doctors and nurses can also use satellite and mobile phones, email and fax.
 Medicare rebates are available for telehealth consultations, which are also available for mental health consultations.

 Attending hospital and health services in the city